A reverse advent box is an idea I saw on Pinterest a few years ago whilst doing some Christmas planning.

 Fill it for free

 Filling a reverse advent box shouldn’t cost anyone money.
-As well as having clear out at home of unwanted belongings, I intend to give myself the extra challenge of filling it with items I can get for free, mostly through the supermarket apps.
-I use: Checkout Smart, Top Cash Back, Bargain Booze, Shopmium use code KMMAGUHX to get a some free Ben and Jerry’s ice cream.
+As well as having clear out at home of unwanted belongings, I give myself the extra challenge of filling it with items I can get for free, mostly through the supermarket apps.
+I use: Checkout Smart, Top Cash Back, Bargain Booze, Shopmium use code KMMAGUHX to get a free tube of Pringles.

 This will give real variety to the items I am going to have in my box.
-I supplement mine with hotel toiletries I have picked up during the year.
+I supplement mine with hotel toiletries if I’ve picked up any during the year.
 In the past I’ve also added walking boots, unopened Hallowe’en sweets and even Christmassy DVDs too.